AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 *documentation*:

 ```

-A marker indicates a moment or range of time on an item in a timeline, usually with a name, color or other metadata.
+A marker indicates a marked range of time on an item in a timeline, usually with a name, color or other metadata.

+The marked range may have a zero duration.
+The marked range is in the owning item's time coordinate system.

 ```

 parameters: